aman-kalsi/dotfiles/README.md

 Get setup with: https://github.com/tmux/tmux/wiki

 ## Enable copying in Windows
-Ensure you have win32yank.exe installed in the usr/local/bin folder with the exe permission for the code in init.lua to work properly.
+Custom clipboard config was added in init.lua.
 Can copy text with either "+y or "*y depending on the register we would like to use